jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

 ## Completed code

-The following is completed Node.js program:
+The following is the completed Node.js program:

 ```
 var TJBot = require("tjbot");